 Sham devices seem to be more effective than sham pills.

-These findings suggest that the medical ritual of a device can deliver an enhanced placebo effect beyond that of a placebo pill.
+This experiment demonstrates that the medical ritual of a device can deliver an enhanced placebo effect beyond that of a placebo pill.

 5 Strong placebo response in asthma

 Placebo effect is often observed in asthma patients – that is, they show an improvement in their condition even when they just think they are being treated.

 Interestingly, the patients not only report an improvement in their disease, but objective tests indicate an improvement as well, according to the report in the Journal of Allergy and Clinical Immunology6.